ciacicode/ciacicode.github.io/content/posts/flyux.md

 These were the top insights:

-**Price confusion**
+### Price confusion
-<br>Switching between 'Price per person' and 'Total price' was often not clear, and created some serious disappointments in users that felt cheated or tricked by the way the information on price was displayed.
+Switching between 'Price per person' and 'Total price' was often not clear, and created some serious disappointments in users that felt cheated or tricked by the way the information on price was displayed.

-**Direct flights vs Stops**
+### Direct flights vs Stops
-<br>In some cases the users only found out very late that the flights they ended up selecting, included a layover stop that lasted several hours.
+In some cases the users only found out very late that the flights they ended up selecting, included a layover stop that lasted several hours.
 This was due to the lack of UX/UI emphasis on such a key piece of information.

-**Passenger info Pain**
+### Passenger info Pain
-<br>The most painful and time consuming task was the completion of passenger information.
+The most painful and time consuming task was the completion of passenger information.
 The apps that performed the best were those that made this step as simple as possible, with prefilled form fields and minimal inputs required.

 ![](/images/works/flyux/img/research.jpg)

-**User Journey**
+### User Journey
 ![](/images/works/flyux/img/journey.png)